magentabusiness/magentabusiness.github.io/docs/samples/raspberry/grove.md

 ## Prerequisites

-For the purpose of this tutorial you need ThingsBoard server up and running.
+For the purpose of this tutorial you need IoT Hub server up and running.
 Within this guide we use [thingsboard.cloud](https://thingsboard.cloud)

 Hardware and pinouts: